All-optical correlated noisy channel and its application in recovering quantum coherence: Recovering quantum coherence via ACNC

-where $\hat{\rho}$ is the density matrix of the state, $\mathcal{S}$ is the von Neumann entropy, and $\hat{\rho}_{\rm{diag}}$ denotes a diagonal matrix obtained by removing all off-diagonal elements from $\hat{\rho}$.
-It has been shown that the distance-based coherence quantifier serves as a well-defined quantification of quantum coherence in infinite-dimensional bosonic systems, such as Gaussian states~\cite{PhysRevA.93.012334}.
+where $S(\hat\rho) = - \tr(\hat\rho\log_2\hat\rho)$ is the von Neumann entropy of \(\hat\rho\) and $\hat{\rho}_{\rm{diag}}$ denote the diagonal matrix obtained by removing all off-diagonal elements from $\hat{\rho}$ in the reference basis~\cite{PhysRevLett.113.140401}.
+The relative entropy of coherence also serves as a well-defined quantifiers for quantum coherence in infinite-dimensional bosonic systems~\cite{PhysRevA.93.012334}.